genuinetools/bane/README.md

 Using custom AppArmor profiles has never been easier!

-**Now let's try to do malicious activites with the sample profile:**
+**Now let's try to do malicious activities with the sample profile:**

 ```console
 $ docker run --security-opt="apparmor:docker-nginx-sample" -p 80:80 --rm -it nginx bash